nmoroze/tclint/docs/lsp.md

 [rules](tclfmt.md).
 When formatting a selection that only includes part of a line, `tclsp` will effectively extend the selection to format the entire line.

+When formatting a range, `tclsp` preserves leading indentation and leading and trailing whitespace.

 [vscode]: https://marketplace.visualstudio.com/items?itemName=nmoroze.tclint
 [initialize-params]: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initializeParams